tolustar/user-story/README.md

 ### `npm start`

 Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:4000](http://localhost:4000) to view it in the browser.
+Ensure the swaggaer api server has been started and it is running on port 3000

 ### `npm test`
-Launches the test runner in the interactive watch mode.<br />
+Launches the test runner.
+Currently there are 20 tests in this project <br />

 ### `npm run build`